Luna Steelheart

 Connor McDonald: Did your friends and family feel okay about you doing drag or did you even care about them or care about their opinions?

-Luna Steelheart: In some aspect, yes.
-And they were also afraid that me walking the streets looking the way I did was kind of a call out to the people who might be a bully and try to mug me or beat me or ultimately kill me, and that was their biggest fear, because my mom’s already lost one child, she did not have any intentions to lose another.
+Luna Steelheart: In some aspects, yes.
+And they were also afraid that me walking the streets looking the way I did was, kind of, a call out to the people who might be a bully and try to mug me or beat me or, ultimately, kill me.
+And that was their biggest fear, because my mom’s already lost one child.
+She did not have any intentions to lose another.

-Luna STeelheart: That’s all right, I actually embrace my sister and I actually wear her as part of my body for the rest of my life.
-So I have a tattoo on my right wrist that allows her to be with me every single day.
+Luna Steelheart: That’s all right, I actually embrace my sister, and I actually wear her as part of my body for the rest of my life.
+I have a tattoo on my right wrist that allows her to be with me every single day.

 Connor McDonald: That’s beautiful.